 Average Health Care Costs For Retirees

-The average health care costs for retirees plays a large role in one’s future planning for retirement.
+Health care costs for retirees plays a large role in one’s future planning for retirement.
 Contrary to common belief, medical expenses are the largest financial risk for retirees of which are capable of catastrophic effects to even the “finest” of retirement financial plans.
 Most people – even those who use trusted financial advisors, counselors and mentors to guide them through the financial planning involved in preparing a retirement plan – are not aware of the impact that health care costs can have on their retirement budget.
-At Jester Financial, we know that having an accurate retiree health care costs estimate will greatly improve the odds that you will not out live or run out of money in your retirement.
+At Jester Financial Technologies, we know that having an accurate retiree health care costs estimate will greatly improve the odds that you will not out live or run out of money in your retirement.

 So we have established that a mere 1 out of 5 individuals planning for their retirement can accurately estimate their retiree health care cost.
-A recent study of Americans aged 55 found that those individuals who have begun financial planning and think that they know what to expect in terms of health care costs in retirement, are off by about $190,000.
-The average out-of-pocket health care expense for a couple retiring today would equate to $240,000.
+A recent study of Americans aged 55 found that those individuals who have begun financial planning and think that they know what to expect in terms of health care costs in retirement, are off by about $300,000.
+The average out-of-pocket health care expense for a couple retiring today would equate to $354,000.
 That is a long way off from what the vast majority believes is an adequate amount to cover medical expenses in retirement – $50,000.

-Count On Risks Affecting Your Retiree Health Care Costs Estimate
+Count On Risks Affecting Costs Estimate

 As Part Of My Retiree Health Care Cost Estimate Can I Include Medicare?

 Medicare is a federal insurance program for those individuals of retirement age – 65 or over.
 Educating yourself on the different parts of Medicare prior to enrolling will allow you to better prepare your retirement budget and make a more informed selection come time to enroll.

 - Medicare Part A: is often referred to as “hospital insurance.”
 It only covers inpatient hospital stays, some nursing care facilities and some hospice treatment.